HemanthShetty/CS6200Project/README.md

 7. BM25 + stemming

 Model 3 uses Lucene and is implemented in Java.
+Models 1,2,4,5,6,7 are implemented in Python, using a sequence of commands for the steps

 #TODO
 instructions for lucene

-All the other models are implemented in python and the instructions to run them are provided below.

 ******
 Python programs

 Dependencies:
 - PyDictionary: for dictionary and synonyms.
-Computer has to be on the internet as it makes web requests
+Computer has to be on the internet ; it makes web requests to thresaurus.com

-There is a sequence of a few python files which have to be run in order:
+There is a sequence of a few python programs which have to be run in order:

 1)Indexing.py